 It is fantastic, in my estimation.
 You can use flakes or powders just keep in mind that powder is not going to dissolve so be sure to stir it frequently.
 I would put no more than a half teaspoon of cayenne ingredient in your first cup and then experiment to get the heat level just right for you.

 The Cayenne Pepper Tea Finish

-This herbal blend from Art of Tea uses citrus instead of outright spice to build its flavor profile and create the unique energy tea for this entry on our list.
+This herbal blend from Art of Tea Italian Blood Orange Tea uses citrus instead of outright spice to build its flavor profile and create a unique energy tea for this entry on our list.